 State education funding received $28.3 million last month from casino revenues, bringing the total since inception to more than $7.47 billion.
 Local government got another $3.15 million in November.

-There is no sports betting in Missouri, but turn to us for stories such as where St. Louis Blues fans ranked among the NHL's most dedicated supporters.
+There is no sports betting in the state, but turn to us for stories such as where St. Louis Blues fans ranked among the NHL's most dedicated supporters.

 No Holiday Boost For Missouri Casinos